dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-10/questions-answers.md

 2. What are the options for scaling a service that is CPU bound?

 3. What are the options for scaling a service whose storage requirements are growing?
+    * The options for scaling a service whose storage requirements are growing is by using the AKF cube's Z-Axis (Split into Lookup and Formulaic Splits) option.
+    * Using this options we have three diffrent sub options we can use for a service whose storage requirements are growing:
+        1.  start a new database server every time the current one fills up.
+            * For e.g  To divide, or segment, a database by date.
+If the database is an accumulation of data, such as log data, one can start a new database server every time the current one fills up.
+There may be a database for 2013 data, 2014 data, and so on.
+        2. Another way to segment data is by geography.
+In a global service it is common practice to set up many individual data stores around the world.
+Each user’s data is kept on the nearest store.
+This approach also gives users faster access to their data because it is stored closer to them.
+        3. Using T-Bird, based on Gizzard system to scale automatically.

 4. The data in Figure 1.10 is outdated because hardware tends to get less expensive every year.
 Update the chart for the current year.
 Which items changed the least?
 Which changed the most?